Jeldredge3/cse210-02/README.md

 The project files and folders are organized as follows:
 ```
 cse210-02                (project root folder)
++-- game                 (specific classes folder)
+    +-- director.py      (contains a class and methods that define the program)
 +-- __main__.py          (runs the program by calling 'director.py')
-+-- director.py          (contains a class and methods that define the program)
 +-- README.md            (general info)
 ```